Motel 6 Virgin Gets Pregnant

 “It’s an Easter egg hunt!”

-While cars zoomed past, Mom kept the two youngest away from the traffic while she gathered near the road ditch.
-Dad, I and the 2 older siblings rushed about gathering the easy pickings among the golden fallen leaves.
+I rushed about to gather them and get rich while cars zoomed past.
+Mom took the two youngest away from the traffic as she gathered nuts along the road ditch.
+Dad, I and the 2 older siblings took the easy pickings among the golden fall leaves.

 Mom, with blackened hands, exasperated after removing the small amount of meat once the shell finally cracked open took her desperation out on me.
-Squatting with stained black hands before her pile of nuts she muttered toink in Tagalog then worked her way up to gaga ka, which is stupid girl.
+Squatting with stained black hands before her feeble pile of nuts she muttered toink, in Tagalog, then worked her way up to gaga ka, which is stupid girl.
 Then she arose, stood before me, shouted and belittled me for my nutty idea while my siblings egged her on.
+It was the first time she yelled at me, her always obedient helper.

-The throaty rumble of the Chevy's V-8 manifold echoed against the tree trunks.
-Car light beams commingled with their leafy canopy to create flickering shadows.
-The eerie shadow images fit the uncertainty of our beginning new lives as man and wife.
+The throaty muffler of the Chevy's V-8 manifold echoed against the tree trunks.
+Car light beams commingled with their leafy canopy.
+The effect was flickering eerie shadows.
+They provided an appropriate backdrop for the uncertainty of our beginning new lives as man and wife.
+My thoughts switched from the past to the future to be.

 I ran down the possibilities without answers and concluded humming the lyrics from Mary Poppins: